apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Divisions
 ---------
-Each entry in the table of :term:`Division`\ s on this page has the following fields:
+Each entry in the table of :term:`Divisions` on this page has the following fields:

 :Name: The name of the :term:`Division`